 Dog Walker’s Hair Goes Gray Overnight: Says Invisible Fences Are to Blame

 Obviously I retreat, full of anxiety as I wonder if the dogs are going to chase us down the street.
-I age a year every time this happens.
-After years of playing dog walker chicken I look like Cloris Leachman’s older sister.
+I age two years every time this happens.
+After more than a decade of playing dog walker chicken I’m starting to look like Cloris Leachman’s older sister.

 Where was the other dog owner?
 Hiding behind a bush in her front lawn.
 That my friends, is a whole different blog.